-The nodes on the left, below the Thread 0 label, correspond to events from executing Thread 0 of the 537 program, where the event labelled a:W x=1 corresponds to the propagation of the first store in Thread 0 538 (the write of 1 to x) to memory, and event b corresponds to the second store being propagated.
-They are 539 related by program-order (po) which says that instruction the event a comes from is earlier than that of b's 540 in the instruction stream of the processor; that is, a's instruction was earlier in the fetch-decode-execute 541 cycle of the processor than b's was.
-Similarly, below the Thread 1 label we see the event labelled c:R y=1: 542 the read event corresponding to the first load, reading the address y and getting the value 1.
-The value 543 was read from the write event b, therefore b is related to c (the read of y) by the reads-from (rf) relation.
-544 545 Finally, the load of x reads from the initial value in memory, so we have another read event, labelled d, which reads \emptyset .
-The read d of x read a value from a write to x from before the event a happened, in 546 this case that is the initial memory from the 'Initial state' of the test, and so d is related to a by the 547 from-reads (fr) relation.
-548
+The nodes on the left, below the Thread 0 label, correspond to events from executing Thread 0 of the 595 program.
+The event labelled a corresponds to the propagation of the first store in Thread 0 (the write 596 of 1 to x) to memory, and event b corresponds to the write of the second store being propagated.
+They 597 are related by program-order (po) indicating that the instruction a came from is earlier than that of b 598 in the instruction stream of the processor; that is, a comes before b in the control flow of that thread, 599 as determined by the order the processor fetched and decoded the instructions in.
+Similarly, below the 600 Thread 1 label we see the event labelled c: the read event corresponding to the first load, reading the 601 address y and getting the value 1.
+The value read came from the write event b, therefore b is related to c 602 603 by the reads-from (rf) relation.
+Finally, the load of x reads from the initial value in memory, so we have another read event, labelled d, which reads 0.
+The read d of x read a value from a write to x from before 604 the event a happened, in this case that is the initial memory from the 'Initial state' of the test, and so d 605 is related to a by the from-reads (fr) relation.
+606